Yashraj19/cse210-tinyfoot-team07/admin/bigfoot-review.md

 I would not use this package without modifications due to:

-1. jQuery Dependency: Modern web development has moved away from jQuery.
+1. **jQuery Dependency**: Modern web development has moved away from jQuery.
 Migrating to vanilla JavaScript or a more modern framework is advisable.

-2. Outdated Tools & Language:CoffeeScript and Grunt are not widely used in modern projects.
+2. **Outdated Tools & Language**:CoffeeScript and Grunt are not widely used in modern projects.

-3. Lack of Support for jQuery 3.0+: This limits compatibility with more recent jQuery projects.
+3. **Lack of Support for jQuery 3.0+**: This limits compatibility with more recent jQuery projects.

-4. No Unit Tests/CI: The absence of testing makes it difficult to ensure code quality in larger applications.
+4. **No Unit Tests/CI**: The absence of testing makes it difficult to ensure code quality in larger applications.

 **Suggested Mitigations**:

-1. Rewrite in Vanilla JS/ES6+ (Medium Effort, 2–4 weeks): Replacing jQuery would improve performance and longevity.
+1. **Rewrite in Vanilla JS/ES6+ (Medium Effort, 2–4 weeks)**: Replacing jQuery would improve performance and longevity.

-2. Migrate Build System (Low Effort, 1 week): Switch from Grunt to Webpack or Gulp for better build and optimization features.
+2. **Migrate Build System (Low Effort, 1 week)**: Switch from Grunt to Webpack or Gulp for better build and optimization features.

-3. Add Unit Tests & CI (Medium Effort, 2 weeks): Adding a testing framework like Jest or Mocha would ensure better code coverage.
+3. **Add Unit Tests & CI (Medium Effort, 2 weeks)**: Adding a testing framework like Jest or Mocha would ensure better code coverage.

-4. Add Compatibility with jQuery 3.0+ (Low Effort, 1–2 weeks): Fix the incompatibility issues for broader usage.
+4. **Add Compatibility with jQuery 3.0+ (Low Effort, 1–2 weeks)**: Fix the incompatibility issues for broader usage.